Variable frequency drives

 Harmonic voltage distortion is essentially ‘pollution’ of the supply voltage and is ‘seen’ by all equipment connected to the power system.

-Fig 8 shows the relationship between the Uthd, line voltage and current waveforms and Ithd on a 560kW VFD.
-Note the high frequency components in the line voltage waveforms.
+Fig 9 shows the relationship between the Uthd, line voltage and current waveforms and Ithd on a 560kW VFD.
+Note the high frequency components in the line voltages.